Mysonh/WeatherForecastApplication/README.md

   ## Description
 a simple weather application that will display a 5 day forecast for any city searched.

+## Project Status
+Given the pace of the course production of this webpage has come to a hold and the end result is not provided.

 ## Link
 [Weather Application](https://mysonh.github.io/WeatherForecastApplication/)